SchwarzIT/onyx/apps/docs/src/development/index.md

 import BrowsersList from "../.vitepress/components/BrowsersList.vue"
 </script>

-Supported browsers are based on our `Browserslist` config and data from [caniuse](https://caniuse.com)
+This list of supported browsers is based on our `Browserslist` config and data from [caniuse](https://caniuse.com).

+Onyx might work also in older versions, but we cannot guarantee full compatibility.

 <BrowsersList />